Mom anxiety is a very real and often scary emotional place to be in.

 Being away from the kids and doing something for yourself occasionally will allow you to take a breather and decompress.
 Hence, helping you feel more relaxed once back to your routine.

 Now, let me address that I understand we are all busy and that the last thing we have time for is ourselves.

-However, a mental break IS priority as it allows to lower mommy anxiety levels by allowing us to reset.
+However, a mental break IS a priority as it allows us to lower mommy anxiety levels by allowing us to reset.